How to Use AI to Generate Public Speaking Ideas

 Liam Sandford

-This is where AI can be particularly valuable.
-Not as a creative replacement, but as a thinking partner that helps surface, organise, and challenge ideas.
-AI is useful when you feel stuck, overwhelmed, or too close to the topic to see it clearly.
-It helps you move past the blank page and into structured exploration.
+This is where AI earns its place, not as a replacement for your thinking but as a partner that helps you surface, organise, and challenge ideas when you are stuck, overwhelmed, or too close to a topic to see it clearly.
+Used with intention, it gets you off the blank page and into structured exploration fast, so you can compare directions before committing to one.
+The aim is not to outsource creativity, it is to widen it.

 How to Use AI to Generate Public Speaking Ideas